-The basement level excavation will be setback from the northern and southern boundaries by 3.0m and 6.50m respectively and will be setback from the eastern and western boundaries by a minimum of 2.40m respectively.
+The basement level excavation will be setback from the northern and southern boundaries by approximately a minimum of approximately 4.00m and 6.50m respectively and will be setback from the eastern and western boundaries by a minimum of 2.40m.
 The driveway gradually reduces to nil at the south-west boundary with Golf Avenue.
 The service level will be setback from the eastern and western boundaries by 2.60m and 7.60m respectively.